acenet-arc/git-collaboration/_episodes/05-Pull-Requests.md

 >    ~~~
 >    {: .language-bash}
 > 5. Go back to the GitHub website and open a pull-request (button: [New Pull Request]).
+>    Make sure to open the pull-request towards **the instructor's fork** of the repository.
 >
 {: .challenge}